 Find an up-to-date exhibition schedule here.

-13. Visit a Specialty Museum
+13. Rainy April Day?
+Visit a Specialty Museum

-Located in the Marais neighborhood in a beautifully restored 17th century mansion, the Picasso Museum is the perfect place to spend an hour or two admiring special exhibits and art by famous Spanish artist Pablo Picasso as well as from his personal collection of African art and works by others including Renoir, Degas, Rousseau, and Matisse.
-Get your priority entrance ticket online to avoid the often lengthy (and slow) regular line.
+Located in a gorgeous restored 17th century private mansion named Hôtel Salé in the Marais neighborhood, the Picasso Museum features special exhibits and art by famous Spanish artist Pablo Picasso as well as from his personal collection of African art and works by others including Renoir, Degas, Rousseau, and Matisse.

 14. Savor Wine, Cheese, & Pastries in Montmartre